 At each determination of rates the DMO uses current gilt prices to estimate a gilt par yield curve.
 For new loan rates the maximum par yield for each average life band is then calculated.
-Next, a margin that is specific to the average life band is added.
-This margin varies with the average life of the loan and is currently between 99 and 103 basis points.
+Next, a margin is added.
+This margin is currently 100 basis points at all maturities.
 Finally, the resultant rate is rounded up to the nearest basis point to give the new loan rate for the band.
 For early repayment rates the minimum par yield for each average life band is calculated.
-Next, a margin that is specific to the average life band is subtracted.
-This margin varies with the average life of the loan and is currently between 11 and 15 basis points.
+Next, a margin is subtracted.
+This margin is currently 11 basis points at all maturities.
 Finally, the resultant rate is rounded down to the nearest basis point to give the early repayment rate for the band.